All Episodes

 Have you seen how few books Nancy Pelosi has sold?

-2,007 copies of her book.
+2,737 copies of her book.

-She did Good Morning America, she did a whole bunch of things.
+She did a whole bunch of things.

-And her office is saying, Well, you know, she really wasn't trying to sell the book last week.
+And her office is saying, well, you know, she really wasn't trying to sell the book last week.

-Too much going on.
+She had too much going on.

-This there will be an uptick this week.
+There will be an uptick this week.

-Well, a publisher would like to hear that, that she wasn't trying to sell the Book the first week that it came out.
+Well, a publisher would like to hear that, that she wasn't trying to sell the book the first week that it came out.

 The unions will take care of this.